Best Things To Do In Amsterdam In February

 A-DAM Lookout Tower| ©Bootuitjes

-This tower used to be Shell, but is now available for tourists to climb to see the landscape, enjoy a delicious meal, visit interactive exhibitions and swing in height, overlooking the entire city.
+This tower used to belong to Shell, but now it is available for tourists to go up to see the scenery, enjoy a delicious meal, visit interactive exhibits and swing high up, with views of the entire city.

 Ticket prices will vary, depending on the choice of experience:

-• A'DAM Lookout + Moon restaurant: Depending on the type of meal you choose, prices range from 38€ to 68€.
+• A'DAM Lookout + Moon restaurant: Depending on the type of food you choose, prices range from 38€ to 68€.

 The tower is open daily from 10:00 to 22:00, and the last admissions are at 21:00.